Wildfires can spread quickly. Burning embers blown through the air are dangerous to homes.

 - Keep a wire mesh screen cover on your burn barrel.

-- Make sure your barrel is staked down and wired to a metal surface.
+- Stake down your barrel and wire it to a metal surface.